Dan Savage has been dishing out sex and love advice for 30 years. Some questions still surprise him.

 The Post: This must be a real small town.

 Savage: It’s a small world.
 It really is.
 I apologized to the letter writer because I had helped create a world where married couples could have three-ways with younger men.
-I’m always telling long-unmarried couples: When you first meet, you’re the adventure they’re on.
+I’m always telling long-married couples: When you first meet, you’re the adventure they’re on.
 And they’re the adventure you’re on.
 And then a decade in, people are like “Oh, where’s the spark?”
 They think something’s wrong.
 It’s nothing wrong with the relationship.
 It’s just you can’t be someone’s adventure forever.
 You’re trading security and familiarity for intensity of eroticism.
 If you want to get back to that place where something feels like an adventure, you have to go on an adventure together.
 Doesn’t mean you have to have three-ways with men who might grow up to marry your son.
 It just means that you’re challenging each other and taking risks.

 The Post: You’ve coined a lot of terms over the years.
 Do you have a favorite?